“How long do your mats last?”, is probably the most common question people ask about Eucalyptus.

 We do know that that the mats last at least four years and probably a lot longer than that.
-That’s in wet/dry/wet/dry conditions with tired trucks with 90,000-100,000 lbs. and regular traffic.
+That’s in wet/dry/wet/dry conditions with tired trucks and tracked vehicles with 90,000-100,000 lbs. and regular traffic.
 See videos and stills below.
 (Disclaimer: These mats were made from rejected timbers.
 Your results may be better.)

 We also know that our Eucalyptus timber mats are in rental fleets across the east coast and those mats consistently come back as majority Grade A mats, and some Grade B, even two and three years after purchase.